Lightly sweetened with cornmeal and molasses, Anadama Bread is a classic New England brown bread. It’s a unique (and delicious) bread recipe!

 Did you bake a loaf of this Anadama Bread at home?
 Leave a comment, or snap a photo and tag me on Instagram (@Spicedblog).
 I’d love to see your version!

-- Using a medium bowl, combine cornmeal and salt.
-Add butter, molasses and 1 cup of boiling water; stir until well combined.
+- Using a large bowl, combine cornmeal and salt.
+Using a microwave or stovetop, bring water to a boil.
+Add butter, molasses and boiling water to bowl with cornmeal; stir until well combined.
 Let mixture cool to room temperature (~20 minutes).

-- Using a countertop mixer, add cornmeal mixture, flour, milk and yeast; stir until well combined.
+- Using a stand mixer, add cornmeal mixture, flour, milk and yeast; stir until well combined.
 Using a dough hook, mix on medium speed for 5-6 minutes.

 - Transfer dough into an oiled bowl.
-Cover lightly and let dough rise in a warm location for 1 hour, or until almost doubled in size.
+Cover lightly and let dough rise in a warm place for 1 hour, or until almost doubled in size.

-- Transfer dough onto a well-floured cutting board.
-Fold several times and then transfer dough into a 9”x5” bread pan.
+- Transfer dough onto a lightly floured surface.
+Fold several times and then transfer dough into a 9”x5” loaf pan.
 (Note: The dough will be very loose at this stage.)

 - Cover pan lightly and let rest until dough has risen ~1” above top of pan (~30-45 minutes).